poole/hyde/docs/basics.md

 ---
 selected_projects:
   - _projects/hydejack-v6.md
-  - _projects/hyde-v2.md
+  - /projects/hyde-v2/
-more_projects: projects.md
+projects_page: projects.md
 selected_posts:
   - _posts/2017-05-03-javascripten.md
-  - _posts/2012-02-07-example-content.md
+  - /blog/2012-02-07-example-content/
-more_posts: posts.md
+posts_page: /blog/
-featured: true
+featured: false
 ---
 ~~~

 `selected_projects`
-: A list of paths to project files that should be displayed below the main content of the page.
+: A list of paths to projects that should be featured in the `<!--projects-->` marker.
-  The paths are relative to the main directory with no leading `./`.
+  Either provide paths relative to the main directory with no leading `/`,
-  If no paths are provided, the two most recent projects will be used.

-`more_projects`
+  or URLs according to the schema defined in `permalink`.

+`projects_page`
-: The path to the main projects page.
+: The path to the main projects page
-  The path is relative to the main directory with no leading `./`.
+  Either a path relative to the main directory with no leading `./`,
+  or a URL according to the schema defined in `permalink`.

 `selected_projects`
-: A list of paths to blog posts that should be featured on the welcome page.
+: A list of paths to blog posts that should be featured in the `<!--posts-->` or `<!--posts_list-->` marker.
-  The paths are relative to the main directory with no leading `./`.
+  Either provide paths relative to the main directory with no leading `/`,
-  If no paths are provided, the five most recent posts will be used.

-`more_posts`
+  or URLs according to the schema defined in `permalink`.

+`posts_page`
 : The path to the main posts page.
-  The path is relative to the main directory with no leading `./`.
+  Either a path relative to the main directory with no leading `./`,
+  or a URL according to the schema defined in `permalink`.

 `featured`
 : Optional.
 When `true`, project thumbnails will span the full width instead of half.